|Date Posted||March 16, 2021|

 |Industry||Magazines / Publishing, Trade Publications|

 Strong business journalism is being re-invented in the Northeast.
-American Business Media -- publishers of National Mortgage Professional magazine, New England Banking and more -- are looking for newsroom personnel who are committed to both tradition and innovation.
+American Business Media -- publishers of National Mortgage Professional magazine, Banking Northeast, Mortgage Women Magazine and more -- are looking for newsroom personnel who are committed to both tradition and innovation.

 Here's the traditional stuff: